High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Introduction

 \section{Introduction}

-Neural fields paired with differentiable rendering allow to learn accurate 3D scene information from annotated 2D images.
+Neural fields paired with differentiable rendering allow learning accurate 3D scene information from pose-annotated 2D images.
 This is achieved by overfitting a neural network to the scene observed from multiple camera views using a photometric reconstruction loss \cite{mildenhall2021nerf}.
-At inference time, this allows to render realistic images of the scene from novel camera views.
+After training, the model can be used to render realistic images of the scene from novel camera views.
 Due to the importance of scene representations in robotics, neural field extensions have evolved focusing on use cases in this area.
-While most of these approaches \cite{lee2022reconstruction, adamkiewicz2022vision, moreau2022lens, maggio2023loc} use neural fields to capture and harness information about the robot's environment such as for reconstruction, navigation, or localization tasks, here we propose to learn neural fields to represent - and control - the robot.
+While most of these approaches \cite{lee2022reconstruction, adamkiewicz2022vision, moreau2022lens, maggio2023loc} use neural fields to capture and utilize information about the robot's environment, such as for reconstruction, navigation, or localization tasks, here we propose to learn neural fields to represent - and control - the robot.